-Visit St. Pete/Clearwater has compiled a list of suggestions on how to welcome visitors responsibly while also safeguarding employees during Covid-19.
-This information has been compiled from a review of changes that businesses across the country are making to adapt to the COVID-19 era.
-Obviously not all of these are achievable for every business, but seeing and sharing what other businesses are doing can help understand what might be possible or necessary.
+Our team at Visit St. Pete/Clearwater has compiled a list of suggestions on how to welcome visitors responsibly while also safeguarding employees during Covid-19.
+This information has been compiled from a review of changes that businesses across the U.S. are making to adapt to the pandemic.
+We know that not all of these changes or modifications are achievable for every business, but seeing what other businesses are doing can help us understand what might be possible or necessary.

 Hand Sanitizer.
 Install hand sanitizer dispensers, touchless whenever possible, at key entrances and contact places.

 Signage.
 Display health and hygiene reminders throughout the business for guests and employees.
 (Source: Publix).

 Physical Distancing.
 Advise guests to practice physical distancing by standing at least six feet away from others not in their traveling party.
-Clearly mark any area where guests or employees queue for appropriate physical distancing.
-This could include check-in, check-out, elevator lobbies, coffee shops and casual dining, taxi lines, etc. (Source: Wynn Las Vegas Health & Sanitation Program).
+Clearly mark any area where guests or employees queue to show appropriate physical distancing.
+This could include check-in/check-out, elevator lobbies, coffee shops and casual dining, taxi lines, etc. (Source: Wynn Las Vegas Health & Sanitation Program).

 Hand Washing.
-Correct hygiene and frequent handwashing with soap are vital to help combat the spread of the virus.
-Instruct employees to wash their hands, or use sanitizer when a sink is not available, every 60 minutes (for 20 seconds) and after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, going on break and before or after starting a shift.
+As frequent handwashing with soap is vital to help combat the spread of the virus, instruct employees to wash their hands (or use hand sanitizer when a sink is not available), every 60 minutes (for 20 seconds) and after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, going on break and before or after starting a shift.
 Place a trash can near the exit door in restrooms so that employees and guests can open the door with a paper towel, then discard it properly.

 Masks.
-Consider having staff wear masks during the entire time at work and while in most indoor places within Pinellas County.
-Masks could be provided by the business.
+Staff should wear masks during the entire time at work (and they are required in most indoor places in Pinellas County).
 According to the Board of County Commissioners, some exceptions include: